GuitarML/PedalNetRT/README.md

 PedalNet-RealTime trains guitar effect/amp neural network models for use with the SmartGuitarPedal, SmartGuitarAmp, and WaveNetVA plugins.
 You can train a model using this repository, then convert it to a .json model that can be loaded into the VST plugin.
+Effective for modeling distortion style effects or tube amplifiers.

 Video walkthrough of model training and usage: https://youtu.be/EaIWi4TMYHA